yugri/grafana_observer_tutorial/README.md

 A comprehensive observability practice project using FastAPI, Prometheus, and Grafana to demonstrate modern monitoring and alerting practices.

+> **Note**: This project is actively maintained and includes a complete CI/CD pipeline for quality assurance.

 ## 🚀 Features

 - **FastAPI Application** with built-in Prometheus metrics